 History Recorded by Prophets

-King David created offices to ensure all this invaluable history was recorded and preserved.
+King David created offices to ensure this invaluable history was recorded and preserved.
 “Now the acts of David the king, first and last, behold, they are written in the book of Samuel the seer, and in the book of Nathan the prophet, and in the book of Gad the seer” (1 Chronicles 29:29).
 The men who wrote the former prophets and Chronicles were highly educated.
-They knew their Bibles and God’s history and prophecy.
-These prophets all recorded that history of David.
+They knew the scriptures, and they knew God’s history and prophecy.
+These prophets all recorded the history of David.
 They kept the flame of David’s throne shining brightly for any followers of God!

 Education was of great importance in these former prophets.
 Samuel, Elijah and Elisha were educated!
-Their schools were small because most of the nation wasn’t following the godly education, but that history—and even their regard for godly education—was recorded for us today.
+They all founded schools to educate others and to disseminate that invaluable knowledge.
+Their schools were small because most of the nation wasn’t following the godly education.
+Still, that history—and even these men’s regard for godly education—was recorded for us today.

-I believe Jeremiah tied the former prophets all together.
-But we are not looking for Jeremiah in these books.
-We are looking for God all the way through.
-God put that history together!
-Yet people in the world give it names like “Hebrew history.”
-Even that can be watering down the truth of God.
-It isn’t history of the Hebrews—it’s the history of God and of what He is doing on Earth!
-That history was arranged and inspired by God Himself!
+I believe the Prophet Jeremiah was the editor whom God inspired to integrate the former prophets all together.
+But we are not looking for Jeremiah in these books—we are looking for God all the way through.
+God put this history together!
+Yet faithless scholars label it with names like “Hebrew history.”
+Yes, it contains history of the Hebrews—but that is hardly all it is.
+Such a title waters down the truth of God.
+It isn’t merely history of the Hebrews—it’s the history of God and of what He is doing on Earth!
+This history was arranged and inspired by God Himself!

 If you and I aren’t studying this history, we are missing out on an incredible, even life-saving opportunity!